Ariharasudhan-A/Finding-The-Closest-Player-To-Virat-Kohli-In-The-Entire-IPL-Using-K-Nearest-Neighbor-KNN/README.md

 The project provides a detailed comparison of player similarities.
-The key findings are presented as plots, with players who exhibit performance patterns similar to **V Kohli** highlighted based on their calculated distances.
+The key findings are presented as table, plots, with players who exhibit performance patterns similar to **The G.O.A.T** **V Kohli** highlighted based on their calculated distances.

 ## License